-c) Appointment and training of workers in the church
+b) Appointment and training of workers in the church

-Workers will be appointed after a satisfactory DBS disclosure and following the safer recruitment procedures of the Methodist Church.
+Workers will be appointed after a satisfactory criminal records check and following the safer recruitment procedures of the Methodist Church.
 Each worker will have an identified supervisor who will meet at regular intervals with the worker.
 A record of these meetings will be agreed and signed and the record kept.
-Each worker will be expected to undergo Foundation Module (2020 Edition) safeguarding training, within the first 6 months (agreed by Methodist Conference in 2011 - Creating Safer Space Report) of appointment.
+Each worker will be expected to undergo safeguarding training, within the first 6 months of appointment.
 The other training needs of each worker will be considered (such as food hygiene, first aid and lifting and handling).

-d) Pastoral visitors
+c) Pastoral visitors

-Pastoral visitors will be supported in their role with the provision of Foundation Module (2020 Edition) safeguarding training upon appointment.
-If they are undertaking tasks for which a DBS would be required, this will be undertaken prior to appointment.
+Pastoral visitors will be supported in their role with the provision of safeguarding training upon appointment.
+If they are undertaking tasks for which a criminal records check would be required, this will be undertaken prior to appointment.

-e) Guidelines for working with children, young people and vulnerable adults f) Ecumenical events g) Events with church groups off the premises
+d) Guidelines for working with children, young people and vulnerable adults e) Ecumenical events f) Events with church groups off the premises

 A leaflet outlining good practice and systems should be given to everyone who works with children, young people and vulnerable adults.
-This leaflet will be reviewed annually2.
+This leaflet should be reviewed annually.